Gary Rosenblum on Over-the-Counter Hearing Aids

 For years now, audiology has been anticipating over-the-counter hearing aids.
 Some are even dreading it.
 And while OTC hearing aids are likely to bring change to the industry, it’s not likely to be the change you’re expecting.

-Here are some insights from our exclusive interviews with Gary Rosenblum, President of Oticon, and Karl Strom, Editor in Chief of Hearing Review.
+Here are some insights from our exclusive interview with Gary Rosenblum, President of Oticon.

 OTC will not be a factor in 2021.

 “The draft guidelines for the OTC law still have not been released,” says Rosenblum.
 “There is a public commentary period after it gets released, and then they develop the actual guidelines or regulations.
 Because of COVID, that has delayed everything related to the FDA’s work on the OTC law.
 So it’s a minimum of nine months before it becomes a reality, and it’s therefore unlikely that OTC will be a factor in 2021.”